tomjoht/tomjoht.github.io/_posts/2017/3/2009-03-06-adobe-framemaker-2017-doc-time-and-tools.md

 ## Time and efficiency

 Now that I've highlighted the features in the latest release, I want to return to my earlier theme -- time, tools, and the tech writer's focus on content.

-You can try to reproduce similar functionality with docs-as-code tooling, but it probably won't be time efficient.
-Most likely you'll end up sinking a lot of time configuring tools instead of focusing on content.
+Although you can try to reproduce similar functionality with docs-as-code tooling, it probably won't be time efficient.
+Most likely you'll end up sinking a lot of time in configuring tools instead of focusing on content.

 I estimate that I've spent at least 10-20% of my time on doc tooling and workflows in my last couple of jobs.
 The following features are especially difficult with static site generator models: